sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/converting-version-contexts-to-search-contexts.md

 2. Locate `experimentalFeatures.versionContexts` in the site configuration, and remove the `versionContexts` object and all of its contents.
 3. Save changes.

-After removing version contexts from the site configuration, the version contexts UI dropdown will no longer be shown in the search input.
+After removing version contexts from the site configuration, reload the page.
+The version contexts UI dropdown will no longer be shown in the search input.

 **Note:** Once version contexts are removed from site configuration, they will no longer be available for use or conversion into search contexts.